-As eating disorder specialists who have spent the past 25 years working to understand our clients and their intimate relationships with food, we know that it takes more than shear “willpower” alone to successfully change your eating behaviors.
-We know that “traditional” weight loss approaches that focus solely on decreasing calories and increasing exercise are missing a really imperative Emotional piece of the weight loss equation, and we know that is why diets (not you!) fail 95% of the time.
+As eating disorder specialists who have spent the past 27 years working to understand our clients and their intimate relationships with food, we know that it takes more than shear “willpower” alone to successfully change your eating behaviors.
+We know that “traditional” weight loss approaches that focus solely on decreasing calories and increasing exercise are missing a really imperative Emotional piece of the equation, and we know that is why diets (not you!) fail 95% of the time.

-The Missing EMOTIONAL Piece of the Weight Loss Equation
+The Missing EMOTIONAL Piece to Chronic Overeating

-What IS the “Emotional Piece” of the Weight Loss Equation?
+What IS the “Emotional Piece” to Overeating?